 Over the past few years we have seen a number of private equity firms and health insurance companies acquire large private urgent care operators.
 But perhaps less publicly, we have also seen a number of health systems acquire private operators.
 Banner and Ochsner are two of those health systems.
 Banner acquired Urgent Care Extra in the Phoenix and Tucson market, while Ochsner acquired MHM in the New Orleans market.
 Both speakers will provide background on what led to these moves, the process they went through and lessons learned.
 The talks will be followed by a panel discussion.

-Michael Rabovsky, Chairman, Family Medicine, Cleveland Clinic
+Michael Rabovsky, MD, Chairman, Family Medicine, Cleveland Clinic

 At each symposium, we share case studies of large health systems who, despite their size and complexity, find ways to move aggressively with their on-demand healthcare strategies.
 The Cleveland Clinic is an excellent example of an organization that has successfully integrated its on-demand offering with population.
 Dr. Rabovsky will share how hisorganization is driving down costs and closing gaps in care while increasing patient convenience and satisfaction by integratingpopulation health with retail clinics, urgent care and telehealth.